Les UX: Organization

+Projects

+In October 2007, the Untergunther team received attention for a project to clandestinely restore the famous clock in the Panthéon which had been out of commission since the 1960s.
+They were assisted by professional clockmaker Jean-Baptiste Viot, installing a workshop for him beneath the building's dome.
+The team were not caught, and upon completion they announced their work to the building's administrator, after which the Centre des Monuments Nationaux sought unsuccessfully to prosecute them.

-In September 2004, French police discovered an underground movie theatre run by La Mexicaine De Perforation.
-The makeshift theatre contained a movie screen, a well stocked bar, and a kitchen.
-Telephones and electricity were brought in from an unknown location.
+In September 2004, French police discovered an underground movie theatre run by La Mexicaine De Perforation (The Mexican Consolidated Drilling Authority).
+The makeshift theatre contained a movie screen, a well stocked bar, and a kitchen, and was protected by a security system that played a recorded sound of barking dogs.
 Movie titles ranging from 1950s classics to modern thrillers were also discovered.
-When the police returned for a formal investigation, all the equipment had disappeared — all that was left was a note on the floor reading, "Ne cherchez pas" ("Do not search").
+Electricity and a phone connection had been brought in from an unknown location.
+When the police returned for a formal investigation, the cinema had been dismantled and the power and phone lines cut — they found a note reading "Ne cherchez pas" ("Do not search").

 Official reaction

-Parisian's authorities oppose the group's actions and have started a police unit to track the group through the sewers and catacombs of Paris in an attempt to apprehend and charge its members.
+Parisian authorities oppose the group's actions and have started a police unit to track the group through the sewers and catacombs of Paris in an attempt to apprehend and charge its members.

-Charges were brought against the four Untergunther restorers of the Pantheon clock, but at trial, after 20 minutes' deliberation, the judge ruled in their favor.
+Charges were brought by the government against the four Untergunther restorers of the Pantheon clock.
+At trial, after 20 minutes' deliberation, the judge ruled in the defendants' favor.
+France has no laws against breaking into public monuments.
 One of the government's prosecutors referred to the charges as "stupid".
+One of the Untergunther restorers, Jean-Baptiste Viot, was later appointed as the official restorer of the clock in 2018, with his work during the Untergunther restoration cited as proof of his qualifications.